Heartstart Farnham Lions

 The Back Story

-Since then, the team have grown from 6 to 9 and have trained over 1000 people at their twice-monthly courses, held in the local SJA Hall.
-They also run an emergency life support drop-in tent at the Farnham carnival and support SECAmb when they deliver an annual CPR day at St Peter's school in Farnham.
+Since 2010, the team have grown and have trained over 1500 people at their twice-monthly courses.
+Alongside this, the team run an emergency life support drop-in tent at the Farnham carnival and deliver training in schools and to community groups.
 Heartstart Farnham Lions also aim to raise awareness of the role defibrillators play in a successful resus, and help the wider community learn about what they are and how to use them.
 The team have helped with the installation of 10 public access defibrillators in the Farnham area, with plans for more!

-Since the scheme started, two members of the team have themselves saved lives.
-Barbara gave CPR to her ex-husband when he had a cardiac arrest in 2013 and Tom gave one of our trainees back blows when she choked on a sweet - in a training session!
-We have also been proud to learn that one of our trainees, Gulfer Budden, was able to save her son's life this summer when he choked and stopped breathing while on holiday.
-Simple skills can and do save lives, every day, for all manner of people.
+Since the scheme started, four members of the team have used their skills.
+Barbara gave CPR to her ex-husband when he had a cardiac arrest in 2013, Tom gave one of our trainees back blows when she choked on a sweet - and also recently successfully used a public access defibrillator on a parent at school pick up.
+Keith Harris delivered CPR to someone collapsed at a car boot sale and Sally Nelson saved a 12 week old baby in a supermarket by clearing their airway of mucus.
+We have also been proud to learn that one of our trainees, Gulfer Budden, was able to save her son's life when he choked and stopped breathing whilst on holiday with back blows, abdominal thrusts and then CPR.
+It just goes to show the importance of stepping in - don't be a bystander!
 Book yourself on a course - it could happen to you!